-There has been fairly limited use of some TPM concepts and techniques outside of manufacturing and we’ve seen mining as one of those slow adopters.
-The fact that TPM has been sold in the past as the ‘next big thing’ in maintenance improvement hasn’t necessarily helped.
-Poor implementation, or implementing only parts of TPM (eg overall equipment effectiveness), have meant that good short-term project outcomes have often not been sustained – not a true reflection of TPM’s potential.
+There has been fairly limited use of some of its concepts and techniques outside of manufacturing and we’ve seen mining as one of those slow adopters.
+The fact that Total Productive Maintenance has been sold in the past as the ‘next big thing’ in maintenance improvement hasn’t necessarily helped.
+Poor implementation, or implementing only some parts (eg overall equipment effectiveness), have meant that good short-term project outcomes have often not been sustained – not a true reflection of its potential.

-TPM starts with equipment performance-related loss analysis, which forms the basis for applying the five pillars of TPM:
+Total Productive Maintenance starts with equipment performance-related loss analysis, which forms the basis for applying its five pillars:

 - Overall equipment effectiveness (OEE)– provides an overall equipment performance measure